corezeng/seahorse/README.md

 # seahorse
-A common modern C++ library which born from work
+A common modern C++ library which born from work.

 ### How to install
 1. run the build.sh
 2. library and header files will install in `/usr/local`

-### A faster integer transform into string
+### A fast integer transform into string

-chars is a tiny class, it's power like std::string but faster than std::to_string in some tests.
+chars is a tiny class, it's power like std::string, and faster than std::to_string in some tests.

 #### Test source code